nclslbrn/forsaken-ideas/README.md

 - templates/ empty project copy them in ./sketch to begin a new sketch
 - tools/ some dependencies and commons functions

-&ast;: every sketch need an index (entry point for webpack) and a propertyµ.json which specifies project informations.
+&ast;: every sketch need an index.js (entry point for webpack) and a property.json which specifies project informations.

 property.json